 Social Sciences: includes anthropology, history, government, psychology, geography, sociology, and economics.
-A minimum of 20 hours is required in this area.
+A minimum of 20 hours is required in this area, 15 of which must be at the 300 and/or 400 level.

 Complementary Areas: allows for a wide diversity of courses in areas excluded by, but complementary to, the above three categories, such as Business and Education.